farcasterxyz/docs/docs/index.md

 ### What does it cost to use Farcaster?

 A Farcaster account requires a one-time fee for the gas to register the account onchain and an ongoing yearly fee to store messages.
 The one-time fee is about $0.20 at the time of writing, and the ongoing fee is about $5.
 Prices will change based on supply and demand.

-### Why is Farcaster invite only?

-Farcaster is invite-only while we test and validate our contracts.
-We expect to drop this requirement by late 2023 or early 2024.